larsoyd/ArchLinuxTutorials/plasma-unselect.md

 ## Optional automatic reapply after updates

 Arch supports post-transaction hooks in `/etc/pacman.d/hooks`.
 Use this only after the manual script works.
+Change user and such to yours.

 ### 1. Create `/usr/local/bin/plasma-folderview-deselect-hook`